direct-code-execution/ns-3-dce/doc/source/getting-started.rst

    bake.py download
    bake.py build

 Note that dce-ns3-$version is the DCE module with a version number.
 If you would like to use the development version of DCE module, you can specify **dce-ns3-dev** as a module name for bake.
-As of March 2020, this (dev version) is recommended.
+As of August 2021, the dce-ns3-1.11 version is recommended for Ubuntu 16.04, and the dev version is expected to shortly migrate away from compatibility with Ubuntu 16.04 towards Ubuntu 20.04.

 the output should look something like this: